dertuxmalwieder/rssfs/README.md

 -   On macOS: `$HOME/Library/Application Support/rssfs.hcl`
 -   Elsewhere: `$XDG_CONFIG_HOME/rssfs.hcl` (or `$HOME/.config/rssfs.hcl`)

-Set a `mountpoint` (optional on Windows) and one or more feeds which can be inside or outside a category.
+Set a `mountpoint` (unless you are on Windows) and one or more feeds which can be inside or outside a category.
 (Categories are not required.
 Subcategories are *not* supported.)

 If you don't define `cache`, the feed will be fetched every time you open any other feed.